 You may be surprised to learn that heart disease is the biggest threat to your health—even more so than breast cancer.
 And the same factors that put you at risk of a heart attack, also known as acute myocardial infarction, or AMI, also increase your chances of stroke and other health problems.
-If your heart’s in trouble, your body may send you warning signs.
-It’s up to you to notice these and talk to your health care provider about them.
+The main risk factors include high blood pressure, smoking, poor diet, diabetes, family history, obesity, and sedentary lifestyle.
+If your heart is in trouble, your body may send you warning signs.
+It’s up to you to notice these and talk to your healthcare provider about them.
 Your health—and your life—could depend on it.

 When your heart isn’t getting enough oxygen, you may experience a feeling called angina.
 It can be a sign that you are at risk for having a heart attack.
 Angina is often referred to as “chest pain,” but this can be misleading.
 It’s not always painful, and it’s not always in the chest.
 Many women have other symptoms along with—or instead of—chest pain or discomfort.
-Talk to your health care provider if you notice any of the following:
+Talk to your healthcare provider if you notice any of the following:

-Feeling much more tired than usual, for no clear reason.
+Feeling much more tired than usual, for no clear reason

-Becoming breathless while doing something that used to be easy.
+Becoming breathless while doing something that used to be easy

-Heartburn, nausea, or a burning feeling that seems unrelated to food.
+Heartburn, nausea, or a burning feeling that seems unrelated to food

-Angina that goes away after a few minutes of rest is considered stable angina.
-Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and comes back.
+Angina that occurs on exertion and goes away after a few minutes of rest or with medicine is considered stable angina.
+Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and come back.
 This is a medical emergency and could be a sign of an active heart attack.
 Call 911 right away!

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2016 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR